-This week has been proclaimed Severe Weather Awareness Week in Alabama by Alabama Governor Robert Bentley.
-The National Weather Service Offices serving counties in Alabama, Alabama Emergency Management Agency and other supporting organizations ask your help in providing the public with information about severe weather safety.
-Advance planning and increased awareness will help residents of Alabama prepare for these deadly storms.
+This week has been proclaimed the Alabama Severe Weather Awareness Week by Alabama Governor, Robert Bentley.
+National Weather Service Offices serving counties in Alabama, Alabama Emergency Management Agency and other supporting organizations ask for your help in providing the public with information about severe weather safety.
+Advance planning and increased awareness will help residents of Alabama prepare for potentially deadly storms.

 The picture above is from the EF2 tornado on Christmas Day 2012 in Mobile, Alabama.